-Wind is generated when air flows from regions of high pressure to regions of low pressure caused by the unequal heating of the Earth’s surface.
+The wind is generated when air flows from regions of high pressure to regions of low pressure caused by the unequal heating of the Earth’s surface.
 It is controlled by the following factors:

 1. Pressure Gradient Force.

 Physics tells us that when an object encounters an unbalanced force in one direction, it will accelerate in the same direction.
 This is what happens when there are horizontal pressure differences in the air.
-This variation in air pressure is the driving force of wind.
+This variation in air pressure is the driving force of the wind.

 2. Coriolis Effect.

-When wind moves, it does not go in a straight line.
+When the wind moves, it does not go in a straight line.
 It is deflected from its original path due to the Earth’s rotation in a phenomenon called the Coriolis Effect.

 The Earth spins in a counterclockwise direction and so, all free-moving objects (including the wind) are deflected to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.